core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The Constrained Application Protocol (CoAP) {{RFC7252}} has been extended with a number of mechanisms, including resource Observation {{RFC7641}}.
 This enables CoAP clients to register at a CoAP server as "observers" of a resource, and hence being automatically notified with an unsolicited response upon changes of the resource state.

-CoAP supports group communication over IP multicast {{I-D.ietf-core-groupcomm-bis}}.
+CoAP supports group communication {{I-D.ietf-core-groupcomm-bis}}, e.g., over IP multicast.
 This includes support for Observe registration requests over multicast, in order for clients to efficiently register as observers of a resource hosted at multiple servers.

 However, in a number of use cases, using multicast messages for responses would also be desirable.
 That is, it would be useful that a server sends observe notifications for a same target resource to multiple observers as responses over IP multicast.